E3SM-Project/e3sm_diags/docs/html/_sources/config-run.rst.txt

 If you **don't** have your own diagnostic file (e.g. ``mydiags.cfg``), simply run: ::

-  acme_diags -p myparams.py
+  e3sm_diags -p myparams.py

 to generate the standard set of E3SM diagnostics figures.
 If you do have your own own diagnostic file, specify it on the command line: ::

-  acme_diags -p myparams.py -d mydiags.cfg
+  e3sm_diags -p myparams.py -d mydiags.cfg

 View the results by opening ``index.html`` in the location specified.